 2.)
 The Voodoo Rooms

-A secret favourite amongst locals, Bannerman’s bar is worth a visit at least once.
-Bannerman’s has truly cemented itself as the one venue where up and coming artists regularly perform.
+Over the years, Bannerman’s has truly cemented itself as the one venue where up and coming artists regularly perform.
 It’s a great idea to check the listings before attending as some nights are ticketed and become very popular depending on the artist.

 4.)
 Bennet’s Bar

-Bennet’s Bar is definitely an understated venue for whiskey lovers – even if you’re not a fan of the tipple, the venue alone makes the journey worthwhile.
+Bennet’s Bar is definitely an understated venue for whisky lovers – even if you’re not a fan of the tipple, the venue alone makes the journey worthwhile.

 5.)
 The Canny Man’s

 7.)
-The Cafe Royal
+The Dome